KennethScott/PrettierX64/README.md

 #### Settings
 Access extension settings within Visual Studio via Tools >>> Options, Prettier.

+1. File Extensions to Format
+    * Defaults to js,jsx,ts,tsx,json,css,scss,less,html,htm,md,markdown,yml,yaml
 1. Format on Save
     * If true, run Prettier whenever a JavaScript file is saved.
     * (Try setting to true.
 This is where the magic happens, instantly snapping your code into place!
 Never fret with whitespace again!)
 2. Prettier version for embedded usage:
     * If your solution does not have a local version of Prettier installed via npm, the extension will attempt to download and use the version noted here.
     * Extension will download a requested version once and reuse that now embedded Prettier install until the setting requests another version.
     * If the version declared cannot be found via npm, the extension will revert to 3.7.3.

 #### Can it use my bundled version of Prettier?
 Yes, the plugin will search for a locally (relative to the open file) installed Prettier version before falling back to its own version.